ginguan/ginguan/README.md

 ## Project Done ##

 ***•	Employee App: a mobile application that allows a company to store details on an employee information such as name, position, salary, picture, etc. includes camera access, images upload, redux.
-Using React Native, Nodejs and express.js and mongoDB https://github.com/ginguan/employeeapp***
+Using React Native (including use of react navigation, vector-icon, react native paper,etc), Nodejs and express.js and mongoDB https://github.com/ginguan/employeeapp***

 ***•	Youbube Clone App: a mobile application that allows user to make clone of youtube app using youtube api. includes how to add dark mode, toggle button to toggle theme, redux.
-Using React Native***
+Using React Native, including use of react navigation, vector-icon, react native paper,etc***

 ***•	Weather Application: a mobile application that show the weather conditions of any city. includes autocomplete when user types, save city name on device storage.
 Using React Native***